How do I start?

 - Wysa: Stress, Depression & Anxiety Therapy Chatbot - for Android or iOS.
 This app now is now free, including their coronavirus and isolation resources.

 - Woebot: Your Self-Care Expert - for Android or iOS.
 Another chatbot app (which might always be free) that has also added coronavirus-specific content.
 The app treats serious topics as such, but also uses humor here and there to help lift your mood.

 ** Not all apps out there are HIPAA compliant, and it's possible an app may collect and share your data.
 So read the fine print to see how secure your data is before entering your private feelings into a therapy app.

 Apps can work great for plenty of people, but if you're in need of an actual therapist, please contact one.
-If you can't wait, text HOME to 741741 to contact the Crisis Text Line, where you'll be connected to a counselor who can help.
+If you can't wait, call or text 988 to contact the Suicide & Crisis Lifeline.
+OR text HOME to 741741 (or with WhatsApp, message 443-SUP-PORT) to contact the Crisis Text Line, where you'll be connected to a counselor who can help.

 - Listen to soothing music.
 This can be very effective at decreasing stress and helping you feel happier.
 YouTube and other places online have free relaxing, meditation, or ambient music.
 Of course, at other times you may need a boost with something that makes you feel fearless, or something that's just downright fun.
 You might enjoy this post about the power of music and our mood during the coronavirus, written by musician Steven Sharp Nelson (whose music can definitely be soothing . . . or fun, or make you feel fearless).
 What's considered relaxing varies widely depending on taste, so stick to whatever soothes your soul.
 At the same time, be considerate of the rest of the household, especially if your "relaxing" is their "annoying."